Working on education and talent of the future

 Society has a great need for highly educated technical staff with a broad orientation and social commitment.
 Therefore, we want to educate the talents needed for the future.

-We also create platforms for exchange, cross-fertilisation and talent development for our students and staff.
+Within the programme Talent for Societies, we meet this need by developing innovative and multidisciplinary education.
+We also create platforms for research, exchange, cross-fertilisation and talent development for our students and staff.
 In addition, we create opportunities for continuous learning paths for students, staff, alumni and employees (life-long learning).

-In 2019, the spin-off of the Mechanical Engineering program at VU started.
-The first batch graduated in the summer of 2022 and the majority are now pursuing a master's degree at the University of Twente.
-Visit the joint program website for more information and application procedures for the Mechanical Engineering and Creative Technology program at UT or VU.
+In 2019, the joint VU-UT bachelor's programme Mechanical Engineering (ME) started at the VU.
+The first batch graduated in the summer of 2022 and the majority of the students is now following a master's programme at the UT.
+In 2023, over 100 students started ME in Amsterdam.
+Read what students and lecturers think of it and check the joint programme website for more information and the application procedure.

 Technical master's programmes

 We are keen to use our cooperation to contribute to the new challenges facing higher education.
 We are therefore exploring how we can strengthen our national and international Life-long learning proposition within socio-technological academic education.
 One way to do this, is by linking the existing offerings of both universities and developing new joint propositions.
-We want to better connect the strengths of both institutions through the following steps, e.g. by knowledge exchange in digitalisation, Life Long Learning offerings from Impact programmes and by exploring whether and how we can give our staff and alumni preferential access to our Life Long Learning programmes from 2023.
+We want to better connect the strengths of both institutions through the following steps, e.g. by knowledge exchange in digitalisation, Life Long Learning offerings from Impact programmes.